KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline-refactor-roadmap.md

 ## Execution Strategy

-1. **Foundation first**: Complete P1.3 and P5.1 to ensure we fully understand the existing pipeline and keep stage contracts safe while refactoring.
+1. **Foundation first**: Focus on P5.1 to visualize the current architecture now that P1.3 is in place.
 2. **Consolidate utilities** (P2.1) before migrating Python scripts so we can share code and avoid duplicated logic.
 3. **Migrate in slices**: Move `get_modules` first (lower risk) and keep Python fallbacks until the TS version is proven stable.
 Follow with `check_modules` in feature flags (`--checks=legacy|ts`).
 4. **Add tests alongside migrations** to prevent regressions and make future refactors safer.